 Bottom Line: This simple design, easy to use pour over coffee maker delivers control and customization with a scale for the coffee fanatic who wants to replicate their perfect brew even while on the go.
 If you need a battery operated coffee maker for camping or traveling that will delight you with the richest flavors and have hot water available then this may be good fit for you.

-For more info, see our full review of the Gourmia Pour over coffee maker here.
+For more info, see this full review of the Gourmia Pour over coffee maker.